charliejmoore/quick-notes/angular-notes.md

 # 📓 Angular Notes

-[Angular](https://angular.io/) is a TypeScript-based web framework maintained by Google.
+[Angular](https://angular.io/) is a [TypeScript](https://www.typescriptlang.org/)-based web framework maintained by Google.

 ## 💡 Tips
 - An `HttpClient` method does not begin its HTTP request until you call `subscribe()` on the observable returned by that method.
-This is true for all `HttpClient` methods.
+This is true for all of [Angular's HttpClient methods](https://angular.io/api/common/http/HttpClient).

 ## ✨ Cool Libraries
 - [ngx-quill](https://github.com/KillerCodeMonkey/ngx-quill): Angular (>=2) components for the Quill Rich Text Editor.